tae898/explicit-memory/README.md

 ## Evaluation

 Using cognitive science and commonsense knowledge, we've come up with six startegies (policies)

 ### (i) Episodic Memory Manage

-Considering how the data is given, the best strategy is to remove the oldest memory in the episodic
+Considering how the data is given, the best hand-crafted strategy is to remove the oldest memory in the episodic memory system (upper bound).

-### (i) Hand-crafted 1: Only episodic, FIFO and NRO.

-This agent only has an episodic memory system.
-Memory is maintained as FIFO (first in, first out) and NRO (new replaces old).
-FIFO is basically a way to forget old memories so that there is room to store new memories.
-NRO works in a way that if, for example, an old observation `<Karen's laptop,AtLocation,Karen's desk>}` is already in $\\bm{M}_{E}$ and there is a new incoming observation `<Karen's laptop,AtLocation,Karen's house>}`, then the new one replaces the old one. $\\bm{M}_{E}$ is empty in the beginning of an episode.

-### (ii) Hand-crafted 2: Only semantic, FIFO and NRO.
+A uniform-random strategy is to select and remove uniform-randomly selected memory (lower bound).

+An RL agent has to learn its own strategy (policy).
+It doesn't have to be as good as the hand-crafted one, but I still expect some promising results.

+State: $N$ episodic memories + $1$ incoming episodic memory.
+This results in $N+1$ rows\
+Action: $N+1$ discrete actions.
+For example, if the action is $k$, its removing $k$ th memory.\
+Reward: If the episodic QA answers the question properly, then it's $+1$ and otherwise it's $+0$

+### (ii) Episodic Question Answer

+Considering how the data is given, the best hand-crafted strategy is first to find the episodic memories whose head is the same as quesiton query head.
+And then among the $M$ selected memories, it selects the latest one. (upper bound)

+A uniform-random strategy is to select and remove uniform-randomly selected memory (lower bound).

+An RL agent has to learn its own strategy (policy).
+It doesn't have to be as good as the hand-crafted one, but I still expect some promising results

+State: $N$ episodic memories + $1$ episodic question query.
+This results in $N+1$ rows\
+Action: $N+1$ discrete actions.
+For example, if the action is $k$, its selecting $k$ th memory to answer the question.\
+Reward: If retrieved the memory's tail is the correct location of the object, then $+0$, otherwise it's $0$.

+### (iii) Semantic Memory Manage

+Considering how the data is given, the best hand-crafted strategy is to remove the weakest memory in the semantic memory system (upper bound).

+A uniform-random strategy is to select and remove uniform-randomly selected memory (lower bound).

+An RL agent has to learn its own strategy (policy).
+It doesn't have to be as good as the hand-crafted one, but I still expect some promising results.

+State: $N$ semantic memories + $1$ incoming semantic memory.
+This results in $N+1$ rows\
+Action: $N+1$ discrete actions.
+For example, if the action is $k$, its removing $k$ th memory.\
+Reward: If the semantic QA answers the question properly, then it's $+1$ and otherwise it's $+0$

+### (iv) Semantic Question Answer

+Considering how the data is given, the best hand-crafted strategy is first to find the semantic memories whose head is the same as quesiton query head.
+And then among the $M$ selected memories, it selects the strongest one. (upper bound)

+A uniform-random strategy is to select and remove uniform-randomly selected memory (lower bound).

+An RL agent has to learn its own strategy (policy).
+It doesn't have to be as good as the hand-crafted one, but I still expect some promising results.

+State: $N$ semantic memories + $1$ semantic question query.
+This results in $N+1$ rows\
+Action: $N+1$ discrete actions.
+For example, if the action is $k$, its selecting $k$ th memory. to answer the question.\
+Reward: If retrieved the memory's tail is the correct location of the object, then $+0$, otherwise it's $0$.

+### (v): Episodic to Semantic

-This agent only has a semantic memory system. $\\bm{M}\_{S}$ is empty in the beginning of an episode.
+This only applies when the agent has both episodic and semantic memory systems.

-### (iii) Hand-crafted 3: Both episodic and semantic, generalization, FIFO and NRO.
+Considering how the data is given, the best hand-crafted strategy is first to find the
+$L \\geq 2$ episodic memories that are "similar" and then compress them to one semantic memory.
+The similarity is defined as the episodic memories that have the same head and tail, if the person's name is removed.

+A uniform-random strategy is to select one episodic memory and turn it into a semantic memory (lower bound).

+An RL agent has to learn its own strategy (policy).
+It doesn't have to be as good as the hand-crafted one, but I still expect some promising results.

+State: $N$ episodic memories + $1$ incoming episodic memory.
+This results in $N+1$ rows\
+Action: ?
+Reward: ?

+I'm actually not sure if RL makes sense here.
+Perhaps it's better to do some ontology engineering + GNN to achieve compression.

+### (vi): Episodic Semantic Question Answer

-This agent has both episodic and semantic memory systems.
-The generalization is achieved by finding episodic memories that can be compressed into one semantic memory.
-Both $\\bm{M}_{E}$ and $\\bm{M}_{S}$ is empty in the beginning of an episode.
+This only applies when the agent has both episodic and semantic memory systems.

-### (iv) RL 1: Both episodic and semantic, where semantic is scratch.

-A reinforcement learning agent in an MDP environment learns how to generalize episodic memories into a semantic memory, and at the same time it learns how to forget redundant episodic and semantic memories.
-Both $\\bm{M}_{E}$ and $\\bm{M}_{S}$ is empty in the beginning of an episode.

-### (v) RL 2: Both episodic and semantic, where semantic is pretrained.

-A reinforcement learning agent in an MDP environment.
-The semantic memory system is pretrained from ConceptNet. $\\bm{M}_{E}$ is empty in the beginning and $\\bm{M}_{S}$ is populated with the commonsense knowledge. $\\bm{M}\_{S}$ does not change throughout training.

-To be fair, the total memory capacities are the same for each model.
-Since our experiment is about learning how to organize memories, we abstract away the question answering part.
-This means that as long as the relevant memory is in the memory systems, then we assume that the agent answers the question correctly and that it gets a reward of $+1$.
-If it can't be found in them, then the reward is $0$.

-## Troubleshooting

-The best way to find and solve your problems is to see in the github issue tab.
-If you can't find what you want, feel free to raise an issue.
-We are pretty responsive.
+Considering how the data is given, the best hand-crafted strategy is first try to answer the question using the Episodic Question Answer and then Semantic Question Answer.

+A uniform-random strategy is to select one memory from episodic and semantic memories combined and use its tail to answer the question query.

+An RL agent has to learn its own strategy (policy).
+It doesn't have to be as good as the hand-crafted one, but I still expect some promising results.

+State: $N\_{e}$ episodic memories + $N\_{m}$ semantic memories + $1$ incoming episodic memory.
+This results in $N\_{1} + N\_{2} +1$ rows\
+Action: $N\_{1} + N\_{2} +1$ discrete actions.
+For example, if the action is $k$, its selecting $k$ th memory to answer the question.\
+Reward: If retrieved the memory's tail is the correct location of the object, then $+0$, otherwise it's $0$.

 ## Contributing